dundee/gdu/README.md

 Benchmarks were performed on 50G directory (100k directories, 400k files) on 500 GB SSD using [hyperfine](https://github.com/sharkdp/hyperfine).
 See `benchmark` target in [Makefile](Makefile) for more info.

+## Profiling

+Gdu can collect profiling data when the `--enable-profiling` flag is set.
+The data are provided via embeded http server on URL `http://localhost:6060/debug/pprof/`.

+You can then use e.g. `go tool pprof -web http://localhost:6060/debug/pprof/heap` to open the heap profile as SVG image in your web browser.

 ### Cold cache